elhajifi/notesApp/README.txt

-this app has an input fieald with a plus button that allows you to create a note that you can give a name
+This app has an input field with a plus button that allows you to create a note and give it a name.

-- you can move the notes freely on the window
+    - You can move the notes freely around the window.
-- if you click on a note it comes to the front
+    - If you click on a note, it moves to the front.